pychthonic/Python-With-MySQL/README.md

 the database, and exits.

 Here is a screenshot of it running.
-The user here inputs 6 cities.
+The user inputs 6 cities.